-- Hazards in the nursing home – wet floors, poor lighting, improper bed heights, improperly maintained wheelchairs, or equipment left out of place
+- Hazards – wet floors, poor lighting, improper bed heights, improperly maintained wheelchairs or equipment left out of place

 - Medications – drugs that affect the central nervous system, such as sedatives and anti-anxiety (or psychoactive) drugs